 The Fiat Fiorino may be small but it could be perfectly formed for the modern urban environment.
-Jonathan Crouch takes a look at the revised version.
+Jonathan Crouch takes a look

 As our cities and urban areas continue to indulge their penchant for expansion and sprawl, commercial vehicles may have to undergo a spot of shrinkage to cope.
 At least that's the view at Fiat where the compact Fiorino van is being touted as the ideal solution for operators that find themselves beset by congestion and plagued by soaring costs.
 The Fiorino is Fiat's smallest purpose-built van.
 The Italian firm will also supply you with a commercial version of its Punto supermini but its teeny load carrying capacity precludes it for many.
 The Fiorino delivers a reasonably spacious load bay coupled with micro dimensions that should make the cuts and thrusts of metropolitan motoring that bit easier to avoid.
 The van, like the mainstay of Fiat's light commercial vehicle range, was created in partnership with PSA Peugeot Citroen.
 This means that prospective buyers can obtain vehicles that are borderline identical to the Fiorino in the shape of the Peugeot Bipper and Citroen Nemo.
 Fiat, of course, would prefer that they didn't.